FIN392/Raspberry/Print_server_with_CUPS/README.md

 # Print server with CUPS

+*(Special thanks to Gus for their blog entry '[Raspberry Pi Print Server: Setup a Network Printer](https://pimylifeup.com/raspberry-pi-print-server/)' published on '[Pi My Life Up](https://pimylifeup.com/)')*

 The goal is to use Raspberry as print server and get notifications via Telegram.

-*Special thanks to Gus for their blog entry '[Raspberry Pi Print Server: Setup a Network Printer](https://pimylifeup.com/raspberry-pi-print-server/)' published on '[Pi My Life Up](https://pimylifeup.com/)'*

 Please, send me your comments, critics, doubts, requests or sues.